ungleich/cdist/cdist/conf/type/__letsencrypt_cert/man.rst

 webroot
    The path to your webroot, as set up in your webserver config.

+admin-email
+   Where to send Let's Encrypt emails like "certificate needs renewal".

 OPTIONAL PARAMETERS
 -------------------
-admin-email
-   Where to send Let's Encrypt emails like "certificate needs renewal".
-Defaults to root@localhost.
+None.

 EXAMPLES
 --------